 and you’re looking at someone who's breathing normally,

-they're not gonna be necessarily using the muscle in their neck or the muscles in their neck
+they're not gonna be necessarily using the muscle in their neck or the muscles in their abdomen

 patients need to use these additional muscles in order to help them

-inadequately be able to inspire the air in order to be able to breathe in.
+and adequately be able to inspire the air – so in order to be able to breathe in.

 You can look in the medical record to also try and figure this out.

-Any prior hospitalizations for your asthma or your COPD.
+I – any prior hospitalization for your asthma or COPD.

 Asthma, less people generally are admitted to the hospital

-So I always keep in mind if someone just finished a course of steroids
+So I always keep in mind, if someone just finished their course of steroids,

 or more concerned about their symptoms.

-Do they get triggered if they've been in a house with someone who is smoking, by being around a cat,
+do they get triggered if they've been in a house with someone who is smoking, by being around a cat,

-There’s lots of different things that can trigger patients to have asthma symptoms.
+There’s lots of different things that trigger patients to have asthma symptoms.

-especially patients with asthma and COPD, oftentimes really know their bodies
+especially patients with asthma and COPD often times really know their bodies and understand their bodies.

-and can oftentimes again also help you figure out your next steps.
+And can often times, again, also help you out figure out your next steps.